LoLei/razer-cli/README.md

 * [`xrdb`](https://www.archlinux.org/packages/extra/x86_64/xorg-xrdb/)

 ## Features to come
-* Specifying devices, instead of using all devices
+* ~Specifying devices, instead of using all devices~ :white_check_mark:
 * Reusing current settings, in case user cannot enter the same command again or retrieve it from history

+Feel free to open feature request issues or PRs.